 Acidic ingredients not only add flavor, but also extract even more collagen and cartilage from the bones making the soup more nutritious.
 This recipe uses a tomato for acid, but a couple of teaspoons of lemon juice, a dash of wine or a teaspoon of vinegar (balsamic, anyone?) will do the same thing.
 Don’t over do it!

-1 Chicken carcass (skin, wing tips, neck, bones ect.) or 1lb or 500g pakage of chicken pieces
+• 1 chicken carcass (skin, wing tips, neck, bones ect.) or 1lb or 500g pakage of chicken wings

 Equipment: